safydy/rs-ui/README.md

+## Demo
+See the	live demo of the Rs-Ui components [here](https://686580d531e99e660fb22e4a-cdbrzbkgbn.chromatic.com/?path=/story/components-avatar--combination-example).
+If the UI seems broken, please refresh the page, and wait about a couple of minutes for the assets to be considered (Unkown issue when using chromatic).

 ## Rs-Ui
 Rs-Ui is a design	system for building user interfaces in React.
 It provides a set of components that helps developers create consistent and visually appealing user interfaces quickly and efficiently.